saiutkarsh33/SentryScanner/sentryscanner/README.md

 # SentryScanner Extension

-#### MAKE SURE WHEN TESTING THE URL CHECKER, PLEASE INITIALISE THE FASTAPI DEPLOYMENT OF OUR ML MODEL FIRST - find out more at `/ML_Model`.
+#### MAKE SURE WHEN TESTING THE URL CHECKER, PLEASE INITIALISE THE FASTAPI DEPLOYMENT OF OUR ML MODEL FIRST - find out more at the [ML_Model dir](https://github.com/saiutkarsh33/SentryWallet/tree/main/ML_Model).

 ---